minghuaw/toy-rpc/book/01_introduction.md

 ## Feature flags

-The feature flags can be put into three categories.
+Most of the feature flags can be put into three categories.

 Choice of runtime and HTTP framework integration